KamilSJaron/smudgeplot/README.md

 # Smudgeplot

-This tool extract heterozygous kmer pairs from jellyfish dump files and perform gymnastics with it.
-We are able to disentangle genome structure by comparison of the sum of kmer pair coverages and their relative coverage.
-Such approach allows to analyze also obscure genomes with duplications, various ploidy levels and stuff. it's a work in progress but it's already great.
+This tool extracts heterozygous kmer pairs from kmer dump files (from jellyfish or KMC) and performs gymnastics with them.
+We are able to disentangle genome structure by comparing the sum of kmer pair coverages (CovA + CovB) to their relative coverage (CovA/(CovA + CovB)).
+Such an approach also allows us to analyze obscure genomes with duplications, various ploidy levels, etc. It's a work in progress but already provides great insights.

-Smudgeplot is computed from raw/trimmed reads and it shows the haplotype structure using heterozygous kmer pairs.
-It looks like this
+Smudgeplots are computed from raw/trimmed reads and show the haplotype structure using heterozygous kmer pairs.
+For example:

 ![smudgeexample](https://user-images.githubusercontent.com/8181573/44874203-ac45d980-ac9a-11e8-9943-889acbba81cd.png)

-Every haplotype structure has a unique smudge on the graph and the heat of the smudge indicates how frequenctly the haplotype structure is represented in the genome compared to the other structures.
-The image above is an ideal case, where the sequencing coverage was sufficient to beautifelly separate all the smudges, providing very strong and clear evidence of triploidy.
+Every haplotype structure has a unique smudge on the graph and the heat of the smudge indicates how frequently the haplotype structure is represented in the genome compared to the other structures.
+The image above is an ideal case, where the sequencing coverage is sufficient to beautifully separate all the smudges, providing very strong and clear evidence of triploidy.

-This tool is planned to be a part of [GenomeScope](https://github.com/schatzlab/genomescope) in future.
+This tool is planned to be a part of [GenomeScope](https://github.com/schatzlab/genomescope) in the near future.

 ## Installation

-You need [jellyfish](https://github.com/gmarcais/Jellyfish) installed and if you want to get most of your kmer spectra, also consider running [GenomeScope](https://github.com/schatzlab/genomescope).
+You need [jellyfish](https://github.com/gmarcais/Jellyfish) or [KMC](https://github.com/refresh-bio/KMC) installed and if you want to get the most out of your kmer spectra, also consider running [GenomeScope](https://github.com/schatzlab/genomescope).

-You will need python libraries `networkx` and `pandas`.
-Both of them are available in `pip`.
 Required R libraries are installed together with the R library `smudgeplot`.

 Get this repository